NEXT UP ON this.

 Helen observes that ‘the first thing that students who do well in Legal Studies do, is engage in class.
 They’ll ask questions, they make connections to real life situations.’

 Deb explains the students ‘draw connections with what they’re learning and what is happening in society.
 The really engaged students ask questions, they follow twitter, and they seek to apply what they’ve learnt to a real-life setting.’

-Helen says that ‘the students who have performed better in legal studies in the past, actively seek feedback.
+Helen says ‘the students who have performed better in Legal Studies in the past, actively seek feedback.
 They’ll do extra questions, they’ll think about things that they can’t, or don’t understand, and they’ll try to address that.’

 To do this, it is important for students to be familiar with the key knowledge dot points that are listed in the study design.
 A handy tool is to learn acronyms to assist with recall.

 Helen gives an example of an acronym around the reasons for a court hierarchy, ASAP, which stands for:

 Deb explains ‘it’s a clever rule for students, and something they can fall back on if they draw a blank.
 Just remember the acronym, which automatically assists in recalling content.’

 It’s all well and good to know your content, but don’t let that hard work go to waste by not knowing the correct way to answer any question.
 You need to know the skills that are required, especially in legal studies where there are specific task words.
 This includes needing to know what’s meant by explain, discuss, evaluate, and outline.